 By ProFellow Founder, Dr. Vicki Johnson

 Most fellowship and graduate school applications require two to three recommendation letters from people who can vouch for your potential success in the program.
-These letters give committees key insights into who you are as a student and as a person, giving them a more rounded understanding of what you will bring to their program, and so it’s important to find people who will speak highly of academic or professional potential.
+These letters give committees key insights into who you are as a student and as a person, giving them a more rounded understanding of what you will bring to their program, and so it’s important to find people who will speak highly of your academic or professional potential.
 However, what do you do if you don’t have anyone to write you a recommendation letter?

 You might feel you have few to no contacts that you can request a recommendation letter from because you have been out of school for several years, did not establish relationships with professors as an undergraduate, or simply aren’t sure who would be willing to write you one.

 First, don’t despair!
 There are many different options available to you still, and oftentimes people are more willing to help you than you might think.
 Here are a few things that you can do to make the connections that you need to find recommenders that will round out your graduate school application.

 1. Reach out to your academic advisor

 Even if you didn’t take a class with your academic advisor or get to know them on a personal level, it’s likely that they will be happy to write a letter in support of your application.
 Send them an inquiry email that includes an update of what you are doing now, your transcript and resume, and any other helpful information.
 Let them know you are reaching out because you are seeking an academic reference letter.
 Once you establish a line of communication you can discuss what you would like them to include in the letter.